When it comes to maintaining a healthy garden, moss can be a real pain in the grass.

 Easy moss removal techniques

-Another great method of moss removal is one that will be easily achievable by any self-respecting homeowner.
-Everyday washing-up liquid is something that any household should have readily available and can also make for an efficiently excellent moss killer.
+Another great method of removing moss from your lawn is one that will be easily achievable by any self-respecting homeowner.
+Everyday washing-up liquid is something that any household should have readily available and can also make for an effective partner in lawn moss control.

 It’s recommended that you use around 50ml of washing up liquid with 4.5 litres of water (for smaller patches, reduce measurements accordingly).
 From there, mix well and spray using a garden sprayer, being mindful not to drown the area.
 Spray the moss patch until there is visible run-off and let nature take its course.